General Library Policies

 Eli Express is a time-saving delivery service that allows eligible library users to have books paged from participating Yale libraries for delivery to a library chosen by the user.

 Deliveries are made to each library on campus twice a day Monday-Friday.
-Books requested for delivery to the Law Library should be available within two business days and will be held at the circulation desk.
-Journals and periodicals published after 1980, noncirculating material, course reserve material, and micro texts are not eligible.
+Books requested for delivery to the Law Library should be available within two business days.
+Non-circulating material, course reserves, and microfilm are not eligible.
 Requests for rare or fragile material may be denied and restricted to use in the library that owns the material.

 The Lillian Goldman Law Library’s Food & Drink Policy is intended to preserve our library materials, computer equipment, and furnishings, and to maintain a pleasant and comfortable environment for our readers and staff.
 Your help in this effort is greatly appreciated.